lynnfaraday/aresmush.com/tutorials/code/remove-field.md

 To prevent this from happening, you should set all instances of the field to `nil` in the database **before** removing it from the code.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** If the field was originally a special data type (like DateTime or Integer) we need to change it to a string data type first by removing the `type` specification.
-Otherwise our nil may be converted to a default value (like 0).
+{% include note.html content="If the field was originally a special data type (like DateTime or Integer) we need to change it to a string data type first by removing the `type` specification.
+Otherwise our nil may be converted to a default value (like 0)." %}

 For example, assume we have: